Paillat-dev/presentator/README.md

     - `indications` : Some more instructions about how the presentation should be generated (default: `None`)
 - `/list` : Lists all of your presentations
 - `/get` : Gets a presentation by its id another time

-# How it works
-- The bot sends a request to the openai api with the given subject and indications in the marp markdown format
-- We extract the images from the markdown and send them to the image generation api
-- We generate the pdf and html files from the markdown
-- We send the pdf and html files to the user